 Online Quizzes: Four multiple choice quizzes (approximately 4 questions on each quiz) will be made available throughout the course.
 Each quiz will be announced in lecture period and the quiz must be completed before the next lecture.
 The purpose of these quizzes is to give students the opportunity to self-assess their knowledge and familiarize themselves with the multiple choice testing format for the exams.
-In contrast to all other work in this class, students are free to discuss the quiz contents and work on the quizzes in collaboration with other students.
-However, note that all students are responsible for completing their own quiz online.
-These quizzes will be assigned at the instructor's discretion throughout the term.

-Assignments.
+Assignments:

 There are two assignments in this class.
 The first is a short written assignment.
-This assignment will broadly resemble the short answer questions on the exams and provide students with practice answering such questions in more depth and with access to the primary scientific literature (e.g., discuss two contrasting theories of a language disorder, discuss whether certain properties of the language system are hard-wired or can be changed through experience).
+This assignment will broadly resemble the short answer questions on the exams and provide students with practice in answering such questions in more depth and with access to the primary scientific literature (e.g., discuss two contrasting theories of a language disorder, discuss whether certain properties of the language system are hard-wired or can be changed through experience).

-The assignment will have a word limit of 300 words max., excluding any references.
+The assignment will have a word limit of 300 words max, excluding any references.
 Papers should be double-spaced in 12-pt font and be submitted either in Microsoft Office or pdf format.

-The second assignment will consist of a creating a Youtube Video.
-Students may work individually or groups of up to three students, as they prefer.
+The second assignment will consist of creating a YouTube Video.
+Students may work individually or in groups of up to three students, as they prefer.
 All students in a group will receive the same grade.
 Students will be provided with a list of possible papers to create a video on and will have to communicate, to the general audience, the motivation, methods, results, and implications of that research paper.
-Videos can be 5:00 minutes max and will be uploaded to Youtube.
-A selection of the videos will be presented and discussed during the final class prior to the overall review.
+Videos can be 5:00 minutes max and will be uploaded to YouTube.
+A selection of the videos will be presented and discussed in class.